-- 16. Speedily identifying members who have lost their ballots is critical.
+16. Speedily identifying members who have lost their ballots is critical.
 After a week of the ballot, to allow for the post, we will open a replacement ballot procedure.
 This is for people who are eligible to vote but who have not received their ballot or have mislaid it.
-When you meet people in this category you should ask them to either use the form which will appear here BMA.org.uk/juniorspay or to email doctorspay@bma.org.uk to get a replacement. - 17.
-The last day non-members can join and still get a vote will Wednesday, 8 February.
-If you are talking to non-members encourage them to join well before then to guarantee they get a ballot.
+When you meet people in this category you should ask them to email doctorspay@bma.org.uk to get a replacement.

+17. The last day non-members can join and still get a vote will be confirmed very soon.
+If you are talking to non-members encourage them to join now to guarantee they get a ballot.